 The Welsh Baccalaureate (WBQ) is delivered at Foundation, Intermediate and Advanced levels in schools, colleges and training centres across Wales.
 The Welsh Baccalaureate Core at each level is studied alongside a range of appropriate academic and/or vocational optional qualifications.
 Candidates who meet the requirements of the Core and Options are awarded the full Diploma at the appropriate level.
 In addition, the Post 16 Level 1 Diploma and Post 16 Level 2 Diploma develop knowledge, understanding and skills with a particular focus on employability.
 These are currently only available as a pilot in some colleges or work based learning providers.

-The Welsh Government has accepted the recommendations of the Review of Qualifications for 14-19 year olds in Wales report published in November 2012.
-This proposes building on and strengthening the Welsh Baccalaureate to provide an overarching framework for qualifications for 14 to 19-year-olds.
-WJEC is currently working with and supporting the Welsh Government with the new developments.
-A steering group and a number of working groups are planning the new look Welsh Bacclaureate which will be introduced from September 2015.
-WJEC will provide support and training for centres well in advance of the start date.
+The Review of Qualifications for 14-19 year olds in Wales report published in November 2012, proposed building on and strengthening the Welsh Baccalaureate to provide an overarching framework for qualifications for 14 to 19-year-olds.
+WJEC has been working with the Welsh Government and stakeholders planning the new look Welsh Bac to be introduced from September 2015.
+This work is now completed.

-More information about the latest developments can be found on the Qualification Wales website.
+QUALIFICATIONS WALES: More information about the latest developments can be found on the Qualification Wales website.
+This site contains in depth information on each of the qualifications including development work and the design principles.

 GRADING AT THE ADVANCED LEVEL: The new grading system will be relevant for candidates beginning their Advanced level WBQ courses in September 2013.
 The first grading will therefore be in 2015.
 General information: students/parents.
 Information for teachers: timetabling and delivery, new graded specification requirements, introductory presentation, guidance for students.
 More here.